How one design company keeps creativity flowing in the hybrid work era

 “I love the use of the speech recognition to initiate the meetings,” Mortensen said.
 “It’s lightning fast and that’s one of those delight things where it’s so fast compared to any other virtual assistant.
 It just instantly works.”

 Along with seeking employee feedback in terms of well-being, it’s also good to open the door for team members to further participate in the workspace design process or share suggestions for how they think the space could evolve.

-At Designit, team members are always thinking of creative new ways to leverage the Webex devices for even more interactive collaboration and co-creation.
+At Designit, team members are always thinking of creative new ways to leverage the Cisco devices for even more interactive collaboration and co-creation.